 Furthermore, flexible scheduling options from Action1 let you select optimal installation times.
 Most organizations require continuous operations during business hours; for that reason, system administrators typically plan their deployments at night or on weekends.

-How to upgrade to Windows 11 using Action1?
+How to Upgrade to Windows 11 Using Action1?

 Step 1.
-Login or sign up to Action1 and set up your account.
+Log in or sign up to Action1 and set up your account.

 Step 2.
-After you have already logged into your account or created a new one, you must click on “Software Repository” in the sidebar and select “Windows 10 Feature Update” to Windows 11.
+After you have logged into your account or created a new one, you must click on “Software Repository” in the sidebar and select “Windows 10 Feature Update” to Windows 11.

 Step 3.
 Next, you must click on the menu and select “Deploy to Endpoints.”